govardhan4952/devops-sep-2020/Day5/windows-ansible-node/README.md

 # Setting up a Windows Ansible Node
+* You may use an existing Windows Server (On Premise) or
-You may create a T2 - Medium ec2 instance with Microsoft Windows Server 2019 Base AMI.
+* You may create a T2 - Medium ec2 instance with Microsoft Windows Server 2019 Base AMI.

+### WinRM ports must be opened up on Windows Server
+* WinRM HTTPS Port - 5986
+* WinRM HTTP  Port - 5985

+In case of AWS ec2 instance, make sure the above port is opened up in Security Group.

 ### Windows Node Ansible Requirments